 Port Meadow

-Port Meadow is a large open space in the north and west of Oxford.
-The River Thames flows through the heart of this ancient area of grazing land, still used
+Port Meadow is a large open space in the north of Oxford.
+The River Thames flows through its heart and the plains are home to many animals.

 Christ Church Meadow

-Christ Church Meadow is open to the public all year round.
+Christ Church meadow is open to the public all year round.
 This open space in the heart of Oxford is an ideal choice for recreation.
-The lower sections of the

 Traditional Oxford Punting